Festivals in the World Yi Peng Lantern Festival, Thailand

 © Pixel-Shot / Adobe Stock

-Oktoberfest, which started as a Royal wedding in 1810, is an annual festival celebrating Bavarian culture.
-It is held at Theresienwiese, an open space near the Munich city center.
-If you want to indulge in the rich German beer and food culture, Oktoberfest is a great place to do it.
+It is held in Theresienwiese, an open space near the city center of Munich.
+If you want to indulge in the rich German beer and food culture, Oktoberfest is a great place to do it with beer tents, traditional foods, and cultural performances.

 Oktoberfest traditionally begins in late September and runs through the first weekend of October.
 Attend this festival to enjoy horse races, parades, carnival rides, cultural performances, rich brewing culture, and traditional Bavarian foods.